 Building on the principles outlined above, the ICB makes the following recommendations which map to the structure of the NF IR.

+Governance

+Airlines, airports and ANSPs need to have a key role in the governance of the future Network Manager, as their service delivery is dependent upon the services provided by the Network Manager.

+The ICB recommends that the Network Manager should be governed by a Board representing, at least, the users of the services (including airlines, ANSPs and airports).
+The Board should have the autonomy, authority and capability to govern and be accountable for the efficient operation, and evolution, of the Network Manager and the execution of Network Functions.

+The Board should have sufficient involvement in the execution of Network Functions such that it has the authority to govern, for example by having the power to appoint and control remuneration of key staff in order to control the costs and effectiveness of the Network Manager.

+The diagram below presents a potential future Network Level Governance of the Network Management Function.

 Organisation and management of Network functions

-From 2020 onwards, the Network Management function (expanded in accordance with industry needs and subject to the EC designation) should be performed within the SES legal framework, recognizing the role of States and incorporating the need for an increased role of industry (ANSPs, airlines, airports and other future operational stakeholders) in its governance, overseeing and driving the activities of the NM.
+From 2020 onwards, the Network Functions (expanded in accordance with industry needs and subject to the EC designation) should continue to be performed within the SES legal framework, recognizing the role of States and incorporating the need for an increased role of industry (ANSPs, airlines, airports and other future operational stakeholders) in the governance and oversight of the activities of the Network Manager.

+Key recommendations:

-The NM should become a regulated entity under the Performance and Charging Scheme, and subject to economic oversight by the Commission and safety oversight by EASA.
+The Network Manager should continue to be a regulated entity under the Performance and Charging Scheme, and subject to full economic oversight by the Commission and safety oversight by EASA.

-The NM activities should be clearly defined in scope and nature and be funded via a separate NM route charge.
+The Network Manager activities should be clearly defined in scope and nature according to the priorities of the SES Performance Scheme, and should not be treated as static.

+The Network Manager should be funded by a mechanism that is transparent (for example via a separate NM route charge) and does not cross subsidise the wider activities of any organisation that is nominated by the EC to perform the role of Network Manager.
 It should deliver services as an autonomous entity respecting the rules established in the Framework Regulation including work programme, budget, governance and financing.

 Options for the future NM could include the re-designation of EUROCONTROL, the establishment of a public private partnership with EUROCONTROL or an industrial partnership outside of EUROCONTROL.

-The the Network Manager the governance of the Manager, the the Network Manager should the the governance
+The ICB’s vision for SES states a clear preference for “the Network Manager as an industrial partnership, under the governance of operational stakeholders”.
+An industrial partnership could be a multi-stakeholder organisation, with scope to involve the military, designed specifically for the purpose of executing Network Functions and with good links to Member States.
+It should not be built upon the same premise as other industrial partnerships – ie the Deployment Manager, which is specifically set up for the purpose of investment.
+The existing expertise within the Network Manager should not be overlooked – the key issues lie within the reorganisation of the governance.

 Network crisis management